anthv1/designpatterns/factoryP/README.md

 # Factory Method
 * Provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

+* Increase flexibility and reuse of existing code
+* Reduce coupling and shotgun surgery, as all classes are created using the same methods.

 ## Problem & Solution
 * Creating an object direcly within the class that requires the object is inflexible
 * Define a separate operation (factory method) for creating an object.